Selecting A Training

 Match the Training with the Exam

-Green Advantage offers two certification options - The advanced Green Advantage Certified Practitioner option and the entry level Green Advantage Certified Associate option.
+Green Advantage offers two certification options - The Green Advantage Certified Associate option and the Green Advantage Certified Practitioner option.
 Training can be designed for more than one type of Green Advantage Exam.
 Select a training that is appropriate for the type of Green Advantage Exam you plan to take.

 Consider the Faculty